Celine (brand)

-Celine (formerly spelled Céline, and stylized in all caps) is a French luxury ready-to-wear and leather goods brand owned by the LVMH group since 1996.
-It was founded in 1945 by Céline Vipiana.
-Since November 2015, the headquarters are located at 16 rue Vivienne in the 2nd arrondissement of Paris at the Hôtel Colbert de Torcy, which has French Historic Monument classification.
+Celine (formerly spelled Céline, stylized in all caps) is a French luxury fashion house founded in 1945 by fashion designer Céline Vipiana.
+The headquarters are located at 16 rue Vivienne in the 2nd arrondissement of Paris at the Hôtel Colbert de Torcy, which has French Historic Monument classification.

 Séverine Merle has been the Chief Executive Officer since April 2017.

-On January 21, 2018, LVMH announced that Hedi Slimane would take over at Celine as its artistic, creative and image director.
+Michael Rider, formerly of Ralph Lauren, has been creative director of the brand since 2025 after the departure of Hedi Slimane in October 2024.

+History

-Creation of the brand
+Creation

 In 1945, Céline Vipiana (1915–1997) and her husband, Richard, created one of the first luxury brands in the industry, Céline, a made-to-measure children's shoe business, and opened a first boutique at 52 rue Malte in Paris.
 The brand was recognised by its logo, the red elephant created by Raymont Peynet.

-A new positioning
+New positioning

 In 1960, the brand decided to change its positioning by focusing its business on a ready-to-wear fashion brand for women with a sportswear approach.
-Henceforth, the brand offered a range of leather goods such as bags, loafers, gloves and clothes.
-Céline Vipiana remained the designer from 1945-1997.
+Henceforth, the brand offered a range of leather goods such as bags, loafers, gloves, and clothes.
+Céline Vipiana remained the designer from 1945 until her retirement in 1988.
 In 1964, the launch of the new fragrance "Vent fou" and the new "American Sulky" collection of accessories gained success.
-The trench became the chief product of the house.
-Prompted by the popularity of leather, Céline opened a leather goods factory in Florence.
+The trench coat became the chief product of the house.
+Prompted by the popularity of leather, Céline opened a leather goods boutique in Florence.

 In 1973, Céline redesigned its logo with the intertwined "C" Sulky canvas, linked to the Arc-de-Triomphe, which appeared as a symbol for Parisians.
 At that time, Céline began its expansion in the world with the opening of various boutiques in Monte Carlo, Geneva, Hong Kong, Lausanne, Toronto and Beverly Hills.

-The brand's founders wished to be part of a charitable association, so, Richard Vipiana established the Céline-Pasteur Prize, a sponsor for the American Hospital of Paris in 1973.
+The brand's founders wished to be part of a charitable association, so Richard Vipiana established the Céline-Pasteur Prize, a sponsor for the American Hospital of Paris in 1973.

 Acquisition by LVMH

-In 1987, Bernard Arnault decided to buy into Céline's capital.
-However, it was only in 1996 that the brand was integrated into the LVMH group for 2.7 billion French francs ($540 million).
-LVMH propelled the brand to fame with the opening of a boutique at 36 avenue Montaigne in Paris.
+In 1987, with the approval of the Vipiana family, Bernard Arnault purchased a portion of Céline's capital.
+In 1996, the brand was integrated into the LVMH group for 2.7 billion French francs ($540 million).
+LVMH propelled the house to fame with the opening of a flagship boutique at 36 avenue Montaigne in Paris.